Why implementing a New ERP might not be as painful as you think

 Sometime there’s no getting around it; an organization has good reasons to tear out the old ERP by its roots and start fresh.
 So they grit their teeth and brace themselves for the pain of replatforming their software.

-The most common pain for many SMBs transitioning to a new software system is transferring historical data.
-Transferring it can be so complicated that many opt out to add only aggregated data to the new system.
-Total sales, for example, might be added, but the detail is left behind.
+A common pain for many SMBs transitioning to a new ERP system is transferring historical data.
+Transferring it can be time consuming and many opt out to add only aggregated data to the new system.
+Total balances and sales, for example, might be added, but the detail is left behind.

-This choice eliminates the ability for fine analysis.
+This choice eliminates the ability for fine historical analysis.
 Individual GL transactions, sales, invoices, purchases, inventory moves, payroll transactions often start at zero in the new systems.
-Every historical analysis is a slow and painful job of running different reports from the old system, the new system, then combining them.
+Every historical analysis is a slow and painful job of running different reports from different data sets (live and legacy tables) and then combining them.

 But executives who have implemented a data warehouse discover that this transition is actually smooth.
 By having a data warehouse, it’s easy for the old ERP system’s data to be extracted, transformed to suit the new system, and then merged with the new system’s sata.